Mortal Error: Background and overview

 In parallel, he believes Oswald's second shot through Kennedy's neck may have already critically wounded the president before the third shot was fired.

 Donahue was encouraged in his investigations by Ralph Reppert, a reporter for the Baltimore Sun.
-In 1977, Reppert published Donahue's theory in two articles, which appeared on Sunday, May 1, and the following Sunday, with the second article accompanied by an editorial.
-These two men were keen to collaborate on a book on the subject, but this was cut short by Reppert's ill health and subsequent death.
+In 1977, Reppert published Donahue's theory in two articles, which appeared on Sunday, May 1 and the following Sunday with the second article accompanied by an editorial.
+These two men were keen to collaborate on a book the subject, but this was cut short by Reppert's ill health and subsequent death.
 Donahue later also approached author John Davis in the hope that a book would still be written.
-The original copyright of Mortal Error read "Copyright 1992 Bonar Menninger and Howard Donahue" but some later editions did not mention Donahue's copyright.
+The original copyright notice for Mortal Error read "Copyright 1992 Bonar Menninger and Howard Donahue" but some later editions did not mention Donahue's copyright.
 The Acknowledgements section (dated January 21, 1992) begins "Special thanks to Nick Beltrante for a great news tip, the late Ralph Reppert for showing the way, Howard and Katie Donahue for casting their lot with me ...".

 Donahue's reconstruction of the trajectories of the shots that struck Kennedy and Governor Connally supported the single-bullet theory for the second shot.
 Donahue decided that the "impossible trajectory" suggested by the Warren Commission was only necessary because there was an error in their positioning of Connally.
-He also concluded that this was Oswald's second shot, the first having missed owing to the misalignment of the rifle's telescopic sight but with a ricochet fragment slightly wounding Kennedy, and that Oswald had not fired a third shot, the third cartridge case found at the scene having been a slightly bent and empty one usually kept in the rifle's chamber.
+He also concluded this was Oswald's second shot, the first having missed due to the misalignment of the rifle's telescopic sight but with a ricochet fragment slightly wounding Kennedy and that Oswald had not fired a third shot, the third cartridge case found at the scene having been a slightly bent and empty one usually kept in the rifle's chamber.

 Neither Donahue nor Menninger commented on whether the Warren Commission's key finding, that Oswald acted alone, was correct or not.
 Menninger notes that the theory does not preclude Oswald's involvement with a conspiracy.